 To summarise the rules:

-Please note: The repayment of the principal and interest of a limited recourse borrowing arrangement from your accumulation account will be a credit in your transfer balance account (leading to an increase your transfer balance account and a reduction in your available personal cap space) where the fund makes a loan repayment and as a result there is an increase in the value of the income stream.
-Importantly, this applies in relation to a limited recourse borrowing arrangement that arises under a contract entered into on or after 1 July 2017.
+Please note: Repayments from limited recourse borrowing arrangement will cause a credit to your super transfer balance account.
+These credits increase your transfer balance account and reduce your available personal cap space.
+The credit will arise where the payment results in an increase in the value of your superannuation interest that supports your superannuation income stream that is in the retirement phase Importantly, this applies in relation to a limited recourse borrowing arrangement that arises under a contract entered into on or after 1 July 2017.
 Furthermore, refinancing a pre-1 July 2017 limited recourse loan may also remain exempt from this change if certain criteria are met.